Logo: Rhondda Records logo 2

 crows told them - to shut up.

-''Breakfast!'' thought Rita, and climbed the steep, highly
+''Breakfast!'' thought Rita, and took the steep, highly

 to the kitchen.
 Mrs Ward started - then relaxed.